airbus-seclab/c-compiler-security/README.md

 ### Introduction

-This guide is intended to help you determine which flags you should use to compile you C Code using GCC, Clang or MSVC, in order to:
+This guide is intended to help you determine which flags you should use to compile your C Code using GCC, Clang or MSVC, in order to:

 * detect the maximum number of bugs or potential security problems.
 * enable security mitigations in the produced binaries.